voidspawner/void.lang/README.md

 These are modular devices controlled by **[V O I D ai](#v-o-i-d-ai)** for creating **individual** stand-alone productions, as well as creating individual products with **unique designs** and in the required quantities.

 ## V O I D ideology
-Is an ideology of creating compact production systems to meet individual everyday needs.
+This is an ideology of creating compact production systems to meet individual everyday needs.

 ## V O I D license
 This is a license to distribute digital content and goods, expressed in a single sentence: